-The Illusion series (released in Japan as “I Love Mickey Mouse”… yes) is arguably the pinnacle of quality platformers in the 90s, a series exclusively released for Sega consoles.
+The house of Mickey chose to work with talented developers, like Capcom and Konami on Nintendo, while also keeping a close watch on the products’ quality.
+The Illusion series (released in Japan as “I Love Mickey Mouse”… yes) is, arguably, the pinnacle of quality platformers in the 90s, a series exclusive to Sega consoles.

 Emiko Yamamoto – from Castle to Kingdom (Hearts)

 The first Disney licensed games to be planned by Sega were two platformers: the first was a tie-in for the anniversary of the movie Fantasia, for its then newborn 16-bit console, and the other a yet-to-be-defined title with Mickey Mouse as the protagonist.
 The Fantasia anniversary game ended up in the hands of an external studio, Infogrames, and was not only marred by development woes but also cursed by legal problems, which led to it being released after Castle of Illusion and having quite a short shelf life.

 Castle of Illusion, instead, went on to be one of the best platformers on Sega Genesis/Megadrive.
 It was the first time Disney had conceded its world-famous mascotte to star in a game, only after a particularly lucrative deal was drawn up by Sega and certain reassurances were given.
 Developed by a small internal Sega team, headed by designer Emiko Yamamoto, working under the watchful eye of a Disney producer who gave precise directions.